Tejashwini-mallikarjuna/Teju1-demo/README.md

 # Teju1-demo
-This is my first Git-Hub Repository
+This is my first Git-Hub Repository.
+Author-M Tejashwini